xdmushui/partner-center-sdk/develop/get-a-customer-subscription-resource-usage-records.md

 ms.localizationpriority: medium
 ---

-# Get a resource usage records for a subscription of a customer
+# Get resource usage records for a subscription of a customer

 Applies to: